Terminal 5 of Changi International Airport is expected to be completed in 2030s. Credit: Surbana Jurong Private Limited.

 The Changi East project also includes the development of a three-runway system.
 The airport is currently served by two runways – Runways 1 and 2.
 To develop the three-runway system, a third runway (Runway 3), previously used by the military, will be extended from 2.75km to 4km to handle larger aircraft.

-Scheduled to be completed by 2020, the extension will create connections between Changi airport Runway 3 and the airport’s existing airfield through 40km of new taxiways.
+The extension will create connections between Changi Airport Runway 3 and the airport’s existing airfield through 40km of new taxiways.
 It will also enable Runway 3 to facilitate safe travel for larger passenger aircraft.
 The project also includes the development of supporting infrastructure and systems for the operation of the three-runway system.

 Funding for the Terminal 5 project will be provided jointly by the airport operator Changi Airport Group (CAG) and the Government of Singapore.
 The project will also be supported by commercial revenue and aeronautical charges.